apache/cordova-coho/docs/doc-translation-process.md

       -
         source: "/**/doc/*.md"
         translation: "/**/doc/%two_letters_code%/%original_file_name%"
         ignore:
           - /.git

-It is recommended that Crowdin be pulled from a fork of the cordova-docs github project rather than directly from the main project.
-This script grabs the markdown .md files from the docs/en/edge directory and pushes them into the Crowdin service for each of the lanuages that are available within crowdin.
-For information on the api_key value, please email the crowdin project administrator: ldeluca@apache.org
+It is recommended that **Crowdin** be pulled from a *fork* of the `cordova-docs` github project rather than directly from the main project.

+This script grabs the **markdown** `.md` files from the `docs/en/edge` directory and pushes them into the Crowdin service for each of the lanuages that are available within crowdin.

+For information on the `api_key` value, please email the [crowdin project administrator].

 ## github-crowdin.sh

-The github-crowdin.sh script is the script that is run to initiate the translation flow.
+The `github-crowdin.sh` script is the script that is run to initiate the translation flow.
-It is a custom script that first pushes any of the changed markdown files into crowdin.
+It is a custom script that first pushes any of the changed **markdown** files into crowdin.
 It then searches through all of the languages from crowdin and downloads only those languages that are 100% translated.
 Finally, it pushes the translated language files back into github.

     #!/bin/bash
     DOMAIN_NAME='http://api.crowdin.net'